Beyond payment reform: An innovation challenge for insurers

-- Support self-organization by selecting best results (cost and quality) instead of specifying best prgactice.
+Support self-organization by selecting best results (cost and quality) instead of specifying best practice.

 The purpose of this insurance delivery model is to support sustainable healthcare.
 We need more than simple industrial efficiency.
 We also need direction and momentum that comes with innovative growth and productivity.

 The good news is this can be carried out incrementally, in fact a successful adaptive model can only be carried out incrementally.
 Complex systems continuously adapt so we must continuously test, learn, and adjust.
 Each step must pay for itself and deliver major dividends in the future.